sgra64/mvn-fun/README.md

 <!-- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -->

 *Maven* is a popular build-tool for Java.
+The *"Build Process"* transforms source code into an executable artifact (for Java, this is a .jar file) that can be released, distributed, deployed and executed.

 Challenges: